FAQ – Frequently Asked Questions About RV Travel In Mexico

 YES!
 Mexican liability insurance is mandatory, written by a Mexican company through a US insurance agent).
 Your regular US or Canadian policy does NOT cover liability in Mexico.

-Buying Mexican Vehicle Liability Insurance for specific vehicles tends to be comparatively expensive to the cost of Mexican Liability Insurance for you U.S. Driver License.
+Buying Mexican Vehicle Liability Insurance for specific vehicles tends to be comparatively expensive to the cost of Mexican Liability Insurance for your U.S. Driver License.

 There is an alternative.
 Insuring your Driver License covers you for ANY vehicle (car, truck, motorhome, a friend’s rig, rental, motorbike, ATV, etc.) you drive in Mexico.
-It typically costs less than $200 to insurea couple’s licenses for a year at coverages that satisfy all Mexican states.
-The drivers license insurance is the type of liability coverage preferred by American and Canadian Expats living in Mexico.
+It typically costs less than $200 to insure a couple’s licenses for a year at coverages that satisfy all Mexican states.
+Driver license insurance is the type of liability coverage preferred by American and Canadian Expats living in Mexico.

-For a list of reputable Mexican insurance companies look Vehicle Insurance Agencies here.
+For a list of reputable Mexican insurance companies look at Vehicle Insurance Agencies here.
 Get your Mexican insurance well before you leave.
-You can specify start/end dates and have your policy ready before you go.
 Agents can fax your policy or email a PDF file.
-Rates are different depending on which Mexican states you will visit since the liability for fatalities is now depending on the prevailing wages in each Mexican state, but make sure that you are covered for the time and the states you may visit by yourself after the rally.
+Rates are different depending on which Mexican states you will visit since the liability for fatalities now depends on the prevailing wages in each Mexican state, but make sure that you are covered for the time and the states you may visit by yourself after the rally.
 Since the price difference is minimal, leave enough time to travel back to the US.
 Also, daily rates beyond 3 weeks are more expensive than buying a 6-month policy!

 Do I Need a CB Radio?

-When traveling in a Caravan or Chapter 8 Group, a Citizens Band (CB) radio and a good antenna are recommended for safety and comfort.
-The alternative is to use a GMRS Radio.
+When traveling in a Chapter 8 Group, a Citizens Band (CB) radio and a good antenna are recommended for safety and comfort.
 Not only are they less expensive, but may have greater coverage.
-Your Rally Group leader will use the radio to advise you of road conditions, checkpoints, traffic problems & points of interest and the Tail Gunner will inform your group on passing vehicles.
+Your Rally Group leader will use the radio to advise you of road conditions, checkpoints, traffic problems & points of interest and the Tail Gunner will inform your group about passing vehicles.
 Handheld CB units have less power than an installed unit and often prove unsatisfactory.
-Here is a primer in GMRS radios from the FCC.

 Can I Bring Plants?